Joel Heinen: Personal life

-Heinen wrote the 2018 satirical book Say What?
+Heinen is an agnostic secular humanist who wrote the 2018 satirical book Say What?
 Irreverent Essays of a Bemused Atheist, which explored the diverse and contradictory nature of religions, delving into beliefs, sects, and historical developments, drawing parallels between religion and global suffering.
 Manuel Gutierrez, in an article for AFV News, wrote that the author "indiscriminately tears apart theistic epistemologies to the point beyond resurrection and reduces them to the farce that they truly are."
+Heinen is also a hobbyist singer/songwriter who served as board member and past president of the Folk Club of South Florida, now the Folk and Acoustic Music Club of South Florida.